 The patterns of DNA methylation change throughout your life.
 The process occurs the most during the stages of early development and later life.

-A 2012 study further broke down the relationship between DNA methylation and age.
+A further broke down the relationship between DNA methylation and age.
 People over the age of 100 had less methylated DNA than newborns.
 People around the age of 26 had methylated DNA levels between those of newborns and centenarians, suggesting that DNA methylation slows down as you age.
 As a result, genes that were once repressed by methylated DNA start to become active, possible resulting in a variety of diseases.

 DNA methylation and diet